Accusoft/PCC-Viewer-CSharp-Annotation-Layers/README.md

 #### Requirements

-This demo code requires Microsoft .NET Framework 4.0, IIS, and ASP.NET 4.0.
-Additionally, you will need to edit the "full-viewer-sample\viewer-webtier\pcc.config" file to indicate a valid Prizm Services instance.
-By default, this sample will attempt to use the Prizm Services located at “localhost:18681”.
+This demo code requires Microsoft .NET Framework 4.0, IIS, ASP.NET 4.0 and the lastest version of the PrizmDoc Client and Server installers.

+Additionally, you will need to edit the "full-viewer-sample\viewer-webtier\pcc.config" file to indicate a valid PrizmDoc Server instance.
+By default, this sample will attempt to use the PrizmDoc Server located at “localhost:18681”.

 #### Installation

 First, make any changes to the configuration file located at "full-viewer-sample\viewer-webtier\pcc.config".
-Typical changes include indicating a working Prizm Services instance and changing the location for the Markup, Markup Layer, and Imagestamp directories.
+Typical changes include indicating a working PrizmDoc Server instance and changing the location for the Markup, Markup Layer, and Imagestamp directories.
 By default, the demo will use directories that are located within the full-viewer-sample directory.
 Please make sure those directories exist and that the full-viewer-sample application has read and write access.

 ##### From the IIS Manager